Arusha

 FAQ: where to stay in Arusha

-Which area for a first time in Arusha?
+Which area should I pick for my first night in Arusha?

 How much does a hotel night cost in Arusha?